Revelation: Chapter 11

 - All of the events in this chapter are tied to the passages in Haggai 1:1-15 - Haggai 2:1-23, and Zechariah 2:1-13 - Zechariah 3:1-10, and Ezekiel 40:3

-Based on the prophetic calendar of 360 days in a year, 42 months equals exactly 3 1/2 years, or 1,260 days Jerusalem and the temple is the rule of prophetic time used to describe the end of the domination or influence of the Gentiles over them.
+Based on the prophetic calendar of 360 days in a year, 42 months equals exactly 3 1/2 years, or 1,260 days.
+Jerusalem and the temple are the rule of prophetic time used to describe the end of Gentile domination or influence over them.
 This was prophesied in Daniel 2:42-45, where the stone not cut by hands will destroy the last Gentile kingdom and turn them into dust.

 There are several references to tabernacles and temples in scripture.
 The following table is a summary of them.